 The story of my Creamy horseradish soup is short – I heard about in a tv show by Magda Gessler – she is doing this popular show on restaurants makeover in Poland – Kuchenne Rewolucje, I just thought this soup must have been good.
 One day I put a pot with water and chicken on the stovetop and then I checked that I didn’t have any carrot left at home!
 I had only white vegetables, so I decided that this is the moment, I’m gonna make my own version of horseradish soup.
 And you know, it turned out just perfect:) A little bit like Easter Żurek, I added fresh sausage and hard boiled egg on the side – they suit so good here!Continue reading “Creamy Horseradish Soup”

-If you plan to cook traditional Polish Sour Soup Żurek, you need a rye sourdough.
+If you plan to cook traditional Polish Sour Soup Żurek, you need a rye starter.
 You can buy one in Polish store or – I encourage you to- make one at home.
-It takes few days for the fermentation to make it job, so few days before making Żurek, follow these instructions: http://cookinpolish.com/sourdough-for-sour-soup-zakwas-na-zurek/.Continue reading “Polish Sour Soup Żurek”
+It takes a few days for the fermentation to make it job, so few days before making Żurek, follow these instructions: How to make Kvas/Starter for Żurek.Continue reading “Polish Sour Soup Żurek”

-Sourdough is a basic ingredient of Żurek, traditional Polish soup, prepared for Easter.
-It can be also called: kvas or sour starter, and is made by fermenting rye (for Żurek) or wheat (for White Borsch) flour.
-The process is easy, although you need few days to have your own homemade sour starter.
+Kvas is a basic ingredient of Żurek, traditional Polish soup, prepared for Easter.
+It can be also called: kvas or rye sour soup starter, and is made by fermenting rye (for Żurek) or wheat (for White Borsch) flour.
+The process is easy, although you need few days to have your own homemade kvas/ starter for rye sour soup.

-There is a whole variety kinds of sourdough, that you can prepare and use for soups, it depends on the flour you use.
-I prefer oatmeal one, because you can get very fresh flour on the spot- all you need to do is to grind oatmeal in an old coffee mill:) If you plan to make 100% traditional Żurek, use rye flour and follow the instructions below.Continue reading “Sourdough/Kvas for sour soup/ Zakwas”
+There is a whole variety kinds of starters, that you can prepare and use for soups, it depends on the flour you use.
+I prefer oatmeal one, because you can get very fresh flour on the spot- all you need to do is to grind oatmeal in an old coffee mill:) If you plan to make 100% traditional Żurek, use rye flour and follow the instructions below.Continue reading “Kvas/ Starter for rye sour soup”